massahud/go-algorithms/README.md

 # go-algorithms
-Another bag of algorithms that I will probably stop adding things in the future, but now in Go!
+Another bag of algorithms that I will probably abandon in the future, but now in Go!

 ## sortmultiple